 The Science Behind Neck and Shoulder Tension

-First and foremost, let’s talk about the science behind this issue.
-When we spend prolonged periods in poor posture, the muscles in our neck and shoulders become tight and overworked.
-This can lead to a reduction in range of motion, increased pain and discomfort, and even headaches. πŸ€• But by incorporating regular stretching into your routine, you can help to counteract these effects and promote better overall posture and mobility.
+When you hold a poor posture for extended periods, the muscles in your neck and shoulders become overworked and strained.
+This can lead to tightness, reduced range of motion, pain, and even tension headaches.
+By incorporating regular stretching into your routine, you can counteract these effects by lengthening tight muscles, improving circulation, and promoting better overall alignment.

 Stretches for the Neck